 Holly (she/her) is a singer/actress based in NYC and a proud gay lady in musical theatre.
 She is a graduate of the American Musical & Dramatic Academy musical theatre conservatory program and continued her studies with many years of private vocal training (keep that belt healthy, team!).
 She moonlights in web design, e-commerce, email marketing and social media management and is so excited to be a part of this wonderful 'Ring of Keys' adventure. http://hollymariedunn.com/

 ADDITIONAL KEY MEMBER VOLUNTEERS

 Kat (They/She/He) is a small, spunky, gay & nonbinary NYC based performer with their BA in Acting/Minor in Gender Studies from Baldwin Wallace University.
-You might have seen them in concert with Trans Voices Cabaret, at Joes Pub, 54Below - or just re-reading Harry Potter for the 20th time on a bench somewhere in NYC.
-A classically trained actor who will belt your face off - among their dream roles are Hamlet & Judas (Jesus Christ Superstar). https://www.katgriffin-actor.com/
+Frequently seen in concert with Trans Voices Cabaret, at Joes Pub, 54Below - or just re-reading Harry Potter for the 20th time on a bench somewhere in NYC, Kat is a classically trained actor with a fierce voice- visit their website for more: https://www.katgriffin-actor.com/

 Kathryn Lynn Morgen (they/them/she/her) is a theatre artist and graphic designer based in Bellingham, WA.
 Kathryn founded New Theatre Magazine and Publishing in October 2017.
 They formerly served as Artistic Director of Whidbey Children's Theatre (2016-2017) and co-founded Queer Pride on Whidbey in 2014.